dataforgoodfr/offseason_ogre/README.md

 ## Development

+Node, npm, yarn and Docker must be installed locally.

 1. Run "yarn env:default" from root, it will set default .env values in server
 2. Run "yarn install" from root, it will install all dependencies in all workspaces
 3. Run "yarn db:up" from root, it will lauch a postgre container
 4. Run "yarn db:migrate" from root, it creates the tables in the database
-5. Run "yarn db:seed" from root, it feeds the database with some dummy database
+5. Run "yarn db:seed" from root, it seeds the database with some dummy data
 6. Run "yarn workspace ogre-client dev" to launch client
-7. In another shell run "yarn-workspace ogre-server db:generate to link Prisma configuration with env variables.
+7. In another shell run "yarn workspace ogre-server db:generate" to generate Prisma client from schema.
 8. Run "yarn workspace ogre-server dev" to launch server

 ### Running frontend and backend apps